Pierogi are addicting.

 - Optional 1/8 tsp.
 Hungarian paprika

 In a large bowl, add flour and salt.
-Then, add egg and water, and mix by hand or on slow speed in an electric mixer.
+Then, add egg, sour cream, and water, and mix by hand or on slow speed in an electric mixer.
 Once incorporated, knead by hand until the dough is no longer sticky.
 If the dough is still sticky, add flour 1/2 tbsp. at a time until it stops sticking to your hands.

 Roll the dough into a ball and cover with plastic wrap or parchment paper, and refrigerate for at least 1 hour, and up to 48 hours.